-Whether you’re a first time visitor or keep coming back to Germany’s capital, Berlin always has something new to offer to everyone.
+Whether you’re a first-time visitor or keep coming back to Germany’s capital, Berlin always has something new to offer to everyone.
 From art and culture to history to shopping, the metropolis is a dream destination for adventures, parties or sightseeing.
-Make sure to not miss anything of importance with our local’s guide to Berlin’s top highlights and neighbourhoods!
+Make sure to not miss anything of importance with our locals’ guide to Berlin’s top highlights and neighborhoods!

 Berlin’s top 10 highlights